yuhengshen/vscode-feeds/README.md

 ## Usage

 - Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-- Search for commands related to `vscode-feeds`
+- Search for commands related to `twitter feeds`
 - Follow the prompts to connect and view your feeds